-Every time our daughter changed out of the movement pattern she had settled in to, I made sure I did all the usual tricks: if I had been busy and moving around, I would stop - and see if I could feel her.
+Every time Squidgy changed out of the movement pattern she had settled in to, I made sure I did all the usual tricks: if I had been busy and moving around, I would stop, snd see if I could feel her.
 I would eat chocolate and sweets, and wait for a few minutes to see if she would respond to the sugar rush.
 I would drink an icy cold glass of water.
 If she didn't move, I forced myself to make that call.
-After losing our first child in the first trimester a few years earlier, I was determined that I would not let my embarrassment - or fear of being judged - overcome the need to get checked out.
+After losing our first child in the first trimester a few years earlier, I was determined that I would not let my embarrassment or fear of being judged overcome the need to get checked out.

 I felt sad because the UK has one of the highest rates of stillbirth, and some could be prevented.

-1 in 220 babies born in the UK is born sleeping; and around half of the mums of these angel babies said they had noticed reduced fetal movements prior to the baby's stillbirth.
-Sometimes - for no reason at all - we do not get to hold our babies in our arms.
-However we can do everything we can to prevent this - starting with raising awareness about the importance of monitoring fetal movements.
+1 in 220 babies born in the UK is born sleeping; and around half of the mums of these angel babies said they had noticed reduced foetal movements prior to the baby's stillbirth.
+Sometimes, for no reason at all, we do not get to hold our babies in our arms.
+However we can do everything we can to prevent this; starting with raising awareness about the importance of monitoring foetal movements.

 There is no such thing as a set pattern of movements.

-In my current pregnancy, things couldn't be more different.
-Our new little lady prefers to roll, often with her knees together from one side to the other.
+In this pregnancy with Pickle, things couldn't be more different.
+She prefers to roll, often with her knees together from one side to the other.
 You can watch as she pushes out of my bump, and slides over the top of my protruding belly, just above my belly button.
 I can also set her movements by the clock.
 I can tell you that at 23:30, she will rock and roll for twenty minutes, and then sleep again until 02:00.
-I know that at 07:30 when her big sister rushes in and shouts, "Good morning, Mummy!" she will wake up once more, and roll around while my toddler chats away to her.
+I know that at 07:30 when her big sister rushes in and shouts, "Good morning, Mummy!" she will wake up once more, and roll around while Squidgy chats away to her.

 No one can tell you what is 'right' for you, but trust me when I say you will know.

 Do not let anything stop you from making that phone call.
-If you think something has changed - and is not 'normal' for you and your baby - dial your midwife's or hospital's number and get checked out.
+If you think something has changed - and is not 'normal' for you and your baby, dial your midwife's or hospital's number and get checked out.
 I know my baby's patterns, so I will know if anything changes.
-Everyone is different, and everyone will experience their baby's movements differently, but that doesn't change the fact that fetal movements matter.
+Everyone is different, and everyone will experience their baby's movements differently, but that doesn't change the fact that foetal movements matter.
 You need to keep track of what is 'normal' in your pregnancy.